byarbrough/movrasten/README.md

 Input channels are reversed (bgr) and that caused me a lot of suffering until I saw it somewhere in the docs!!!

 ### Conduct Inference
-Then inference can happen on your Ubuntu machie with one of the samples
+Inference requires both the `.bin` and `.xml` files to be in the same directory.
 ```
-python /opt/intel/openvino/deployment_tools/inference_engine/samples/python_samples/classification_sample/classification_sample.py  -m inference_graph.xml -nt 2 -i <path to test image> -d MYRIAD
+python infer/classification_sample.py -m <path to model>.xml -nt 5 -i <path to test image> -d MYRIAD
 ```
-Inference should work with MYRIAD or CPU for the `-d` option
+On the desktop inference should work with MYRIAD or CPU for the `-d` option

+#### Raspbery Pi
+Copy *both* the `.bin` and `.xml` files from the desktop to the Pi.
+Then the same inference command will work!
+On the Raspberry Pi inference will only work for MYRIAD.